Kurralta Park

 Kurralta Park's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Mortality rates and health conditions are broadly in line with national benchmarks.
-The prevalence of common health conditions is low among the general population but higher among older cohorts at risk.
-Private health cover is at approximately 53% of the total population, slightly leading the average SA2 area.
-Mental health issues and asthma are the most common medical conditions, affecting 8.7 and 6.4% of residents respectively.
-Around 75.9% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents have low chronic condition prevalence.
-The area has 7.9% of residents aged 65 and over (288 people), lower than the 19.3% in Greater Adelaide.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+The prevalence of common health conditions is low among the general population but higher in older, at-risk cohorts.
+Private health cover stands at approximately 53% of the total population (~1,748 people), slightly above the average for SA2 areas.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 8.7 and 6.4% of residents respectively.
+A significant majority, 75.9%, report being free from medical ailments compared to 67.9% in Greater Adelaide.
+Working-age residents show low chronic condition prevalence.
+The area has 8.1% of residents aged 65 and over (268 people), lower than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health